 In its final form, Forgotten Veterans, Invisible Memorials investigates how American women who somehow served or sacrificed in World War I commemorated that conflict.
 I argue that these female activists considered their community service and veterans advocacy projects to be forms of commemoration just as significant and effective as traditional memorialization methods such as monuments and statues.
 In other words, these women sometimes preferred projects that helped a broadly defined group of male and female ‘veterans’ as an alternative to physical monuments and memorials.
 These are the invisible memorials mentioned in the book’s title.

+Women’s Overseas Service League (WOSL) Seattle Unit members on November 11, 1968.
+The WOSL united women who had served overseas during World War I. It is the focus of the book’s first chapter.
+Women’s Overseas Service League Collection, National WWI Museum and Memorial Archives, Kansas City, Missouri.
 As they created these invisible memorials, this cohort of women also tried to prevent the memory of their wartime contributions from being forgotten.
 They wanted women to be recognized and memorialized for their wartime roles.
 This proved to be challenging, especially because restrictions on women’s wartime service meant that many women had served in civilian positions, making them ineligible for official veteran status and the recognition and benefits that conveyed.
 Although many of these women had served in uniform and under oath, they received none of the government support provided for official male veterans, such as medical care and burial in a national cemetery.
 They also could not join veterans’ organizations like the American Legion or the Veterans of Foreign Wars.
 Nonetheless, the forgotten women of the book’s title, who I describe as “unrecognized veterans,” defined themselves as veterans and acted accordingly.
 They formed their own veterans’ organizations, created their own support systems, and constantly asserted that they, too, were veterans.

 By learning about the forgotten female veterans explored in my book and understanding the invisible memorials they created, readers will come away with new understandings of World War I’s deep impact on the United States.
 They will learn, as I did, that one of the reasons the war’s memory remains more muted in our nation is because many of the most moving memorials to the war were intangible and temporary, created by women whose own legacies of service were often overlooked.
 To understand how Americans grappled with the legacy of the First World War, we must look beyond the monuments that remain on the landscape and find evidence of the fleeting actions taken to memorialize this conflict.
 These include the community service projects led by the women in my book, such as their efforts to help hospitalized male veterans or their fundraising to support disabled women who lacked veterans’ benefits.